 Viewing diffusion models through the lens of SDEs offers several advantages:

-This continuous-time perspective sets the stage for understanding score-based generative modeling and advanced techniques like DDIM, which leverages properties of the underlying SDEs for efficient sampling.
-We will build upon these foundations as we examine the implementation details and improvements of diffusion models in the subsequent sections.
+This continuous-time perspective sets the stage for understanding score-based generative modeling and advanced techniques like DDIM, which uses properties of the underlying SDEs for efficient sampling.
+We will build on these foundations as we examine the implementation details and improvements of diffusion models in the subsequent sections.